remix-run/react-router/doc/03 Mixins/TransitionHook.md

 Adds a hook to your component instance that is called when the router is about to navigate away from the route the component is rendered in, with the opportunity to cancel the transition.
-Mosty useful for forms that are partially filled out, or kicking off an action somewhere to persist state.
+Mostly useful for forms that are partially filled out, or kicking off an action somewhere to persist state.